 OSMI identified the Latrobe Valley region as a great opportunity for renewable energy developments due to the existing transmission infrastructure supporting the coal and other thermal generation plants in the area, which are expected to close over the coming 10-20 years.
 The technological advances in wind turbines has allowed sites not previously economical due to lack of adequate wind resource to now be developed.

 - adequate land for an economically scaled project;

 - adequate set back from existing dwellings (at least 1 km per the Victorian planning guidelines);

 - rising topography to access the wind resource;

 - existing grid infrastructure on or near the development site that has adequate capacity for new generation; and

 - complementary planning overlays for wind farm developments.

 Are wind farms in forests common?

 Forest based wind farms are growing in deployment across Europe.
 Due to the limits in available land space in Germany and the high population, there has been a relatively recent move to open up the forests for wind farm development.
-The forests that have low diversity and 18,000 hectares have now been set aside for wind farm development.
 Forest based wind farms have also been widely deployed within Sweden.